Moronic statements from the right with no solutions is about all we can expect from their candidate.

 The sad thing is Republicans win if Obama gets reelected, and they win if he isn’t reelected.
 Right now they are getting practically everything they could have asked for from a third term of the Bush administration.
 The Bush tax cuts are still in effect.
 Guantanamo is still open.
 Allegations of torture were never investigated.
 The war in Iraq ran its full term.
 Worse, Obama just signed an agreement committing the USA to roughly 12 more years in Afghanistan.

-Washington supports illegal foreign policy in the Middle East and involvement in foreign wars Finally, Obama has done more to protect Israel’s illegal Settlement construction than George Bush ever did.
+Finally, Obama has done more to protect Israel's illegal Settlement construction than George Bush ever did.
 Bush insisted in the Road Map agreement that Israel must stop all Settlement construction before negotiations begin for final status and core issues.
 Israel never honored that obligation.
 Obama has called on the Palestinians to renew negotiations even though Israel has refused to stop Settlement construction.
 That contravenes the Road Map agreement.

 Obama was supposed to enforce the Road Map agreement.
 Instead, he has used his veto in the UN Security Council to protect illegal Settlement construction from a resolution that might have stopped it so that legitimate negotiations could proceed as per Road Map stipulations.
 This is an outrage for progressive democrats, but if you’re a republican, what’s not to like?